-The search for the earliest signs of Alzheimer'sMay 24th, 2012 By Dan Krotz in Alzheimer's disease & dementia /
+The search for the earliest signs of Alzheimer'sMay 24, 2012 By Dan Krotz in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress) -- For the past five years, volunteers from the City of Berkeley and surrounding areas have come to Lawrence Berkeley National Laboratory to participate in an ongoing study thats changing what scientists know about Alzheimers disease.

 The volunteers, most over the age of 70, undergo what can best be described as a brain checkup.
 Theyre asked to solve puzzles and memorize lists of words.
 Magnetic resonance imaging (MRI) scans image the structure of their brains in exquisite detail.
 Functional MRI scans allow scientists to watch portions of their brains light up as they form memories.
 And Positron emission tomography (PET) scans measure any accumulation of beta-amyloid, a destructive protein thats a hallmark of Alzheimers.

 The goal of the Berkeley Aging Cohort Study is to reveal how our brains change as we age.
 The scientists also compare their findings with brain scans of Alzheimers patients.

 Theyve noticed something oddand perhaps a little hopeful.
 Some volunteers have the same level of beta-amyloid deposition as an Azheimers patient.
 Yet they show no signs of the disease.

 Why is this?
 How can two people, the same age and with the same signs of the disease, take such different paths?